Brig o' Doon

-The Brig o' Doon (or Brig O'Doon), sometimes called the Auld Brig or Old Bridge of Doon, is a late medieval bridge in Ayrshire, Scotland, and a Category A structure.
+The Brig o' Doon (or Brig O'Doon), sometimes called the Auld Brig or Old Bridge of Doon, is a late medieval bridge over the River Doon in Ayrshire, Scotland, and a Category A listed historic structure.

 History

 The words auld and brig are Scots for "old" and "bridge", hence the auld Brig o' Doon is "the old Bridge of Doon".

 The bridge is thought to have been built in the early fifteenth century.
 According to John R. Hume, the bridge was built by James Kennedy, who died in 1465, but the first recorded mention was in 1512.
 The bridge was described as "ruinous" in 1593.

-The bridge features on the 2007 and 2016 series of £5 notes issued by the Bank of Scotland, alongside the statue to Robert Burns, that is located in Dumfries.
+The bridge features on the 2007 and 2016 series of £5 notes issued by the Bank of Scotland, alongside the statue to Robert Burns located in Dumfries.

 Design

 The bridge is located near Alloway and crosses the River Doon.
 It is a single arched bridge, with a steeply humped span of 72 ft and a rise of 26 ft.
 It has been repaired many times, most recently in 1978, and many parts of the stonework do not match.

 The B7024 public road is carried over the River Doon by the New Bridge of Doon, a single-arch stone bridge built downstream of the old one in 1816 to cope with increasing traffic.
 The old bridge was sold to the builders of the new bridge as a quarry for material, but money was raised to purchase the old bridge back, and the trustees of the new bridge decided to quarry somewhere else.

 Tam O’Shanter reaches Brig o'Doon, Robbie Burns Statue, Victoria Park, Halifax, Nova Scotia.

 The line of the cobbles in the roadway is cranked, due to the belief that this pattern would stop witches from crossing.